OgBasti/DataAnalysis/COVID-19 Data Analysis with Pandas/README.md

-# Assignment 1 – COVID-19 Data Analysis with Pandas
+# COVID-19 Data Analysis with Pandas

 This repository presents data analysis of real-world COVID-19 daily report data using Python and Pandas, with a focus on answering structured analytical questions from a provided dataset.